 The Psychology of Slacktivism

-The term “slacktivism” was coined by researchers to describe a specific psychological phenomenon: the tendency for low-cost, low-effort expressions of support to substitute for meaningful action rather than serve as a gateway to it.
+Researchers coined the term “slacktivism” to describe a specific pattern.
+Low-cost, low-effort expressions of support tend to replace meaningful action rather than lead to it.

-Evgeny Morozov, in The Net Delusion, was among the first to document this pattern.
+Evgeny Morozov was among the first to document this in The Net Delusion.
 Digital tools were supposed to democratize political action.
 Instead, they created an illusion of participation.
-People felt the psychological satisfaction of engagement — without building the organizational infrastructure needed for actual change (Morozov, The Net Delusion: The Dark Side of Internet Freedom, PublicAffairs, 2011).
+People felt the psychological satisfaction of engagement without building the organizational infrastructure needed for actual change (Morozov, The Net Delusion — The Dark Side of Internet Freedom, PublicAffairs, 2011).

 When people perform a token act of public support — signing an online petition, sharing a post, changing a profile picture — they are subsequently less likely to engage in meaningful action on the same issue.
 The token act provides “moral licensing.”

-But it was Kristofferson, White, and Peloza who provided the most damning experimental evidence.
+Kristofferson, White, and Peloza provided the most damning experimental evidence.
 In a series of studies published in the Journal of Consumer Research, they tested what happens after people perform a token act of public support.
-Signing an online petition, sharing a post, changing a profile picture — each made participants less likely to engage in meaningful action on the same issue.
+Signing an online petition, sharing a post, changing a profile picture — each made participants less likely to take meaningful action on the same issue.
 The small act felt like enough (Kristofferson, White & Peloza, Journal of Consumer Research, vol. 40, no. 6, 2014, pp. 1149–1166).

 - The black square on Instagram did not lead to a donation